phygelius

 Phygelius x rectus

 This group of hybrid Cape Fuchsias includes many different colored flowers, and is the result of hybridizing the previous two species, Phygelius aequalis and Phygelius capensis.
+Most are created and bred in the UK.
 Varieties are listed below.

 This group of hybrid Cape Fuchsias includes many different colored flowers, and is the result of hybridizing the previous two species, Phygelius aequalis and Phygelius capensis.
+Most are created and bred in the UK.
 Varieties are listed below.

 Caring for Phygelius